 - mechanical properties (Young’s modulus, Hardness, yield stress, intrinsic stress, adhesion strength),

 On the other hand process compatibility as well as BEOL integration issues of dielectric films are in the focus of our groups work.

-The BEOL group of the Fraunhofer ENAS Chemnitz applies commercial CVD tools.
+The department Nano Device Technologies of the Fraunhofer ENAS in Chemnitz applies commercial CVD tools.
 The deposition of LPCVD films is performed by a LP-Thermtech tool with a maximum wafer size of 6 inch.
 In addition, two Applied Materials P5000TM are available for the deposition of PECVD thin films on wafers with a maximum diameter of 8 inches.
-Moreover, in-situ plasma treatments of dielectric films are feasible.
+Moreover, in situ plasma treatments of dielectric films are feasible.